hallatore/MeshBlend-docs/Getting started/Setup.md

 r.Lumen.ScreenProbeGather.MaterialAO=0
 ```

+> [!WARNING] NOTE
+> These changes are needed so that the plugin doesn't make meshes darker, since it's using the AO channel for data.

 ## 3. Shader Changes

 Use the shader patcher tool to make sure the material Ambient Occlusion channel doesn't affect Unreals lighting while using MeshBlend.